-With regard to Afghanistan and Pakistan, my objective before transition in 2014 is to ensure that we have a construction mil to mil relationship, military to military relationship, between Afghanistan and Pakistan.
+With regard to Afghanistan and Pakistan, my objective before transition in 2014 is to ensure that we have a constructive military-to-military relationship, between Afghanistan and Pakistan.
 It will absolutely be at the tactical level, but I think it can be a foundation for a deeper relationship over time.
-The relationship will take much.
+The relationship will take much effort.

-I am optimistic because, as I mentioned earlier, General Kayani and his leaders as well as Afghan leaders will meet with me later this month.
+I am optimistic because, as I mentioned earlier, General Kayani and his leaders, as well as Afghan leaders, will meet with me later this month.
 We do have a number of exchanges going on right now.

 Senator LEE.
-So looking forward then to a post-2014 environment, do you believe these multibillion payments to Pakistan ought to continue regardless of whether or to what extent there is a continued American presence or a continued NATO troop presence in
+So looking forward then to a post-2014 environment, do you believe these multibillion payments to Pakistan ought to continue regardless of whether, or to what extent, there is a continued American presence or a continued NATO troop presence in Afghanistan?

-Afghanistan?

 General DUNFORD.
 Senator, I believe we need to maintain a very constructive, effective relationship with Pakistan.
 We need to recognize the very real threat that Pakistan has inside of its own borders.
-And from my perspective, we ought to do whatever it takes to ensure our vital national interests in that particular part of the world are protected.
+From my perspective, we ought to do whatever it takes to ensure our vital national interests in that particular part of the world are protected.

 Senator Lee.
 Okay.
-Well, one of the things that I am always looking to in looking to that kind of aid is whether or not it does serve the military purpose.
+One of the things that I am always looking to in that kind of aid is whether or not it does serve the military purpose.
 You are saying we need to do whatever it takes to continue that relationship.
-And are you saying that payments of that size and of that nature are what is going to be required in the long run?
+Are you saying that payments of that size and of that nature are what is going to be required in the long run?
 General DUNFORD.
+Senator, I believe it is in our best interest to

+General DUNFORD.
 Senator, I believe it is in our best interest to continue to develop the Pakistani army and to ensure that they can effectively deal with security within their borders.
-I would not tell you that every single program that we have in place right is one we ought to sustain in the future.
+I would not tell you that every single program that we have in place right now is one we ought to sustain in the future.
 That is not something I pay particular attention to right now in my current duties, but I am absolutely adamant that we ought to maintain a close relationship with Pakistan and help them to develop the resources to be able to provide security.

-Senator LEE.
-And your fear would be that if we were to cut all of that off abruptly, that we could end up in the same kind of dynamic that you are describing where the military to military relationships do not exist.
+Senator Lee.
+Your fear would be that if we were to cut all of that off abruptly, that we could end up in the same kind of dynamic that you are describing where the military-to-military relationships do not exist.